 The second suspension

 When Cope started the summer of 1978, more questions raised about his action.
 By the end of the season, he had been suspended again.
 That effectively ended his chances of playing any more Test cricket.

 He did get back to First-Class cricket, but the hounding of the critics continued.
-His confidence took a hit and there was little to show in the two following two seasons.
-The only highlight was perhaps his batting with an injured hand at No. 11, and sharing an unbeaten last-wicket stand of 33 with Graham Stevenson to take Yorkshire to a one-wicket victory over the new champions Essex.
+His confidence took a hit and there was little to show in the following two seasons.
+The only highlight was perhaps his batting with an injured hand at No. 11 and sharing an unbeaten last-wicket stand of 33 with Graham Stevenson to take Yorkshire to a 1-wicket victory over new champions Essex.

 He continued playing league cricket for Yeadon, but did not play First-Class cricket again.
 He ended his career with 686 wickets at 24.70.